Skip to main contentSkip to main content

 Fernando Alonso — 2021 season

-Fernando Alonso's 2021 season marked his return to Formula 1 with Alpine, demonstrating consistent racecraft and a strong second half to re-establish his presence in the midfield.
+Fernando Alonso's 2021 season marked his return to Formula 1 with Alpine, a year defined by a gradual re-adaptation to the hybrid era and a late-season surge culminating in a podium finish.

 • 2021